xJeneKx/Tutorial-1/README.md

 # Bot Example

-Example source code for Byteball chatbot.
+Example source code for Obyte chatbot.
 Copy this bot and start adding your stuff.

 ## Requirements